 If you’re using your PO Box address for business it wouldn’t look professional, especially when handing out to clients or when advertising your business.
 You also can’t use this address for business registration.unlike a virtual mailbox that will give you a real street address that you can use to register a business.

 Only receive mail through USPS:

-PO Boxes only receive mail through USPS, not any other mail carriers like DHL, FedEx, or UPS.
-This can be a big disadvantage if you accept a lot of packages or shop online.
+Using a PO box, you can only receive emails through USPS and not other mail carriers like UPS, FedEx, or DHL.
+This can be a restriction if you shop online or receive big packages.

-You need to physically pick up your mail:
+You Need to Pick up your Mail Physically:

-When is it important to rent a PO Box?
+Why is it Important to Rent a PO Box?